-As a popular summertime getaway location, the resort town draws in tourists and visitors from around the world.
+With so many things to do in Cannes, the resort town draws in tourists and visitors from around the world.
 With stunning white sand beaches, beautiful hotels, and delicious food, it is a place where a person can really let their hair down and relax.

-The French version of a resort town is everything you could want – from the unbelievable food to the art synonymous with France – visiting this unique town will give you an entirely different expectation of what a vacation in the Cote d'Azur should be.
+The French version of a resort town is everything you could want – from unbelievable food to the art synonymous with France – visiting this unique town will give you an entirely different expectation of what a vacation in the Cote d'Azur should be.

 Hotels in Cannes